Pictured below is a very basic layout of a pond, showing how the equipment, cables and hoses may be set out.

 Follow the guides throughout this manual for individual product groups.

-World of Water advise that a qualified electrician is consulted prior to installation of electrical equipment in,on or near water or a garden pond.
+World of Water advise that a qualified is consulted prior to installation of electrical pond equipment in or near water or a garden pond electrical .